 Add To Favorites

-Are you puzzled by some of the problems you see in your community?
-Discuss the issues and discover how you can be part of the solution with this simple activity!
+Are you puzzled by some of the problems you see in the community?
+Students discuss the issues and discover how they can be part of the solution with this simple activity!

-While all communities across the country is diverse and unique, each can be improved in some way.
+While communities across the country are diverse and unique, they can be improved in some way.
 Every single person can contribute something positive to help his or her town and neighbors.

-What can be improved about the community in which you live?
-Who do you know that is making a difference in your community?
-What can you do to help?
-What will happen if no one takes action?
+Ask students what can be improved about the community in which they live?
+Do they know who is making a difference in their community?
+What role can they play if no one takes action?

 Show that every student in your class is needed to build a better community by making a large class puzzle.

-Roll out a large sheet of heavy paper, and carefully cut puzzles pieces for each student in the class.
+Roll out a large sheet of craft paper, and carefully cut puzzles pieces for each student in the class.

 Put the class puzzle together and display for the school to see!
-What did your classmates pledge to do?
-How will your community benefit if every person carries out his or her pledge?
+What did students pledge to do?
+How will the community benefit if every person carries out his or her pledge?